 The AUKUS pact is seen as a response to increasing threats in the Indo-Pacific, particularly from China's military expansion in the South China Sea.
 However, critics argue that the colossal cost and uncertainties surrounding the program could jeopardize Australia's alliance relationships and its own regional stability ([a90f33aa]).
 As the AUKUS partners move forward, the effectiveness of their collaboration in curbing China's assertiveness remains to be seen, with many urging for concrete outcomes to validate the alliance's existence and purpose ([678c759f]).

-Adding to these concerns, Robbin Laird highlights the lack of political focus on defence readiness among AUKUS partners, emphasizing the need for supplies, logistics, and manpower to maintain a ready force.
-Air Vice-Marshal John Blackburn AO and Group Captain Anne Borzycki have critiqued the short-termism prevalent in Australian political culture, which impacts defence spending and preparedness.
-Peter Jennings has pointed out the significant influence of domestic politics on defence strategies, particularly the 36-month election cycle in Australia, warning of the lack of advocacy for AUKUS and the challenges facing submarine projects.
+Adding to these concerns, Robbin Laird highlights the lack of political focus on defense readiness among AUKUS partners, emphasizing the need for supplies, logistics, and manpower to maintain a ready force.
+Air Vice-Marshal John Blackburn AO and Group Captain Anne Borzycki have critiqued the short-termism prevalent in Australian political culture, which impacts defense spending and preparedness.
+Peter Jennings has pointed out the significant influence of domestic politics on defense strategies, particularly the 36-month election cycle in Australia, warning of the lack of advocacy for AUKUS and the challenges facing submarine projects.
 He predicts a critical decision point in 2026 regarding the future of submarines, noting that the Australian Defence Force (ADF) is less capable in 2024 than it was in 2022 ([1ab24bb6]).